opendocsg/slw-judgments-backfill/2013_SGHC_91/report.md

 37     The above statements squarely address the present situation.

-38     In _BGT v BGU_ [2013] SGHC 50, the husband purchased an investment property before the marriage, but he paid for most of it during the marriage, utilising his CPF contributions for this purpose.
+38     In _BGT v BGU_ <span class="citation">[2013] SGHC 50</span>, the husband purchased an investment property before the marriage, but he paid for most of it during the marriage, utilising his CPF contributions for this purpose.
 Judith Prakash J noted (at [29]):

  ...
 [I]t is well established that any contributions to his account from moneys earned after the marriage would form part of the matrimonial assets.
 If the husband had not been paying for the Tanamera property, his monthly contributions during the marriage would have remained in his CPF account and there would have been no doubt at the end of the marriage that those contributions would have to be included as part of the matrimonial assets. ...